The Fall Guy: Legacy

 A board game adaptation of the show was released by the Milton Bradley Company in 1981.

 A comic strip adaptation was drawn by Jim Baikie for Look-In magazine.

 A video game adaptation was produced by British video game developer Elite Systems in 1984.

-It aired in reruns as part of the CBS Late Movie from 1984-85 and went into rerun syndication in the autumn of 1986, which eventually included a run on FX.
-In 2024, it was added to the H&I lineup in the US, and in 2025, to the lineup on the Legend channel in the UK.
+It aired in reruns as part of the CBS Late Movie from 1984–85 and went into rerun syndication in the autumn of 1986, which eventually included a run on FX.
+In 2024, it was added to the H&I schedule in the US, where it continues in 2026.
 The first two series are available for streaming on Prime Video.
+During 2025, it was part of the lineup on the Legend channel in the UK, and continues to run on sister network Legend Xtra in 2026.

 In September 2020, Universal Pictures announced the film The Fall Guy, loosely based on the television series, starring Ryan Gosling and directed by David Leitch.
-It was released on May 3, 2024 to positive reviews and did good business, but insufficient to recoup its costs, which were significant.
+It was released on May 3, 2024 to positive reviews.
 Lee Majors and Heather Thomas appear together in a cameo as police officers.